zjohn77/inflame-deeplearning/README.md

 `pip install -r requirements.txt`

 ### Run
-Run the trainer module from its entry point as follows:
+Run the trainer script from its entry point as follows:

-`python -m trainer.task`
+`python pytorch_train.py`

 The above should write to the configured cloud bucket the sentiment classification of a sample review.